EsterChang/CS4641/index.md

 identify any unknown groups within our data set.
 After completing this task, our approach to this problem will be to train each of our supervised models using the total data set, then only high cost data, and finally only low-to-medium cost data.
-Since linear regression is so popular, we will be comparing this method to Random Forest, XGBoost,
+Since linear regression is so popular, we will be comparing this method to Random Forest, XGBoost, and ANN.

-and ANN.
 We believe this approach will be successful since it is likely that certain models will result in better performance for high cost and others for low-to-medium cost.
 If this is not the case, we still believe that at least one of our 3 chosen models will have better performance than linear regression for the total data set.

-### Why It Matters

-If we are able to predict medical insurance cost, the government and people can decide on what actions to take or policies to implement to help reduce medical insurance costs and increase coverage.
-It will also aim at finding out what factors medical insurance companies place most importance on when determining insurance costs, which will allow people to reduce costs based on what factors they can control.

-### Examination of Success

 In order to evaluate how successful our algorithm is, we’ll probably want to take a look at a few different evaluation metrics before deciding on one.
 Because different metrics can